 The financial app provides migrant workers with secure access to domestic and international banking services, most of which were previously too expensive.

 Created by two former bankers, NOW Money is the Gulf’s first app-only bank.
-Currently being introduced in the United Arab Emirates, NOW Money provides services to both employers and employees.
-Traditional payroll processes are replaced with an app, and to use the online bank, employees download their new account via a link sent to them by their employer.
+Currently entering the United Arab Emirates, NOW Money provides services to both employers and employees.
+An app replaces traditional payroll processes and to use the online bank, employees download their new account via a link sent to them by their employer.
 The accounts also come with a debit card.

 Plans for the app include expansion into other countries and possible growth in the number of services provided.
 Accessibility has become a focus for some banks, particularly in finding ways to work with previously underserved communities and groups.
 A new global credit report was designed specifically to help immigrants and migrants access credit in a new country.
 And a sign language webcam mortgage advice service was recently introduced for one bank’s deaf customers.
 What gaps in financial education and access still need more innovation?